 - Promote: To encourage or to contribute to the growth of something

-We deliberately picked words with subtle similarities or relationships.
-Prim and prime.
-Private and privet.
-Planks make up a platform, both literally and figuratively.
-This is an opportunity for writing.
-Encourage your students to see how many of these words they can fit in one readable paragraph, or even one readable sentence.
+Encourage your students to see how many of these words they can fit in one readable paragraph or even one readable sentence.
 Assign words or let them pick from a hat, then let them write stories.
+Based on the type of writing you are teaching, you can choose from a number of elementary writing prompts.

 Minding Your Ps and Qs

 For a simple sound, P is surprisingly important to language and learning.
-Fourth grade, after all, is only a whisper away from wrangling with predicates and participles and determining what is pejorative and what is praiseworthy.
 Vocabulary lessons like this are vital for kids to make the all-important shift from making noise to making meaning.